Ferdi265/ComputerCraft-EventLoop/README.md

 ComputerCraft-EventLoop
 =======================

-An implementation of an Event Loop for ComputerCraft.
-Provides an interface similar to Node.js's EventEmitter and ```setTimeout()```.
+An implementation of an Event Loop for ComputerCraft that provides an interface similar to Node.js's EventEmitter and ```setTimeout()```.

-ComputerCraft-EventLoop is an API for Event-driven programming in ComputerCraft Lua that eliminates the need to create your own ```while true do ... end``` loop
+ComputerCraft-EventLoop is an API for Event-driven programming in ComputerCraft Lua that eliminates the need to create your own loop to capture events.

 ## Installation ##